Fresh garlic is an indispensable addition to my cooking. I use a lot of it throughout the year – so I grow a lot of it.

 “Seed garlic” is the term for a bulb of garlic in which the cloves have been separated.
 The individual cloves are the seed.
 When the cloves are joined together the garlic is called a bulb.

-Garlic belongs to the genus Allium and the species sativum.
-The species is divided into two distinct types: hard neck and soft neck.
+Garlic is divided into two distinct types: hard neck and soft neck garlic.

 The “soft neck” variety of garlic is what you’ll probably find in most grocery stores.
 Soft neck garlic ships well and prefers growing in a warm climate.
 The two main types of soft neck garlic are Artichoke and Silverskins.

-I try to wait to plant garlic until after a couple of hard frosts.
-I don’t like to plant too early because the garlic tends to heave out of the ground.
+In my garden I wait to plant garlic until after a couple of hard frosts.
 October and November are the best planting times in my area.

 And for those of you who like to garden by the moon and the signs, plant garlic in the first or second quarter of the moon under the sign of Scorpio or Sagittarius.
 Harvest garlic when the moon is in a dry sign – Aries, Leo or Sagittarius.